 Broomfield Council on the Arts & Humanities

 Broomfield Community Players continues to be a volunteer-based group.
 It’s free for you to participate and explore your talent whether you are starting out or have several productions to your name.
-We continue to grow and invite you to keep up with us through social media at http://www.Facebook.com/BroomfieldCommunityPlayers.
-You can stay updated about BCP events on our program page at http://www.ArtsinBroomfield.org/Broomfield-Community-Players.html.
+We continue to grow and invite you to keep up with us through social media on our Facebook page.